n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/index.md

 ## The service is receiving too many requests from you

-This error appears when you've exceeded [OpenAI's rate limits](https://platform.openai.com/docs/guides/rate-limits){:target=_blank .external-link}.
+This error displays when you've exceeded [OpenAI's rate limits](https://platform.openai.com/docs/guides/rate-limits){:target=_blank .external-link}.

 There are two ways to work around this issue: